SeenaKhosravi/NASS/README.md

 - **Calculations**:
   - `NASS_2020_all_cleaned.csv`: Cleaned and combined HCUP NASS 2020 data.
-  - `White_Proportion_Analysis.csv`: Results of the age and sociodemographic diversity analysis.
 - **Visualizations**:
   - `Hospitals_by_Region_and_Bed_Size.png`: Bar chart of hospitals by region and bed size.
-  - `Age_Distribution_by_Race.png`: Density plot of age distribution by race.
-  - `NASS_Analysis_Poster.pdf`: Combined PDF of all visualizations for presentation.

 ---